HaZardModding/STEF2_GBS-MOD/README.md

 Illia's final mission proves to be her most dangerous one yet, as she faces impossible opposition in Romulan space.

 Development of Gate-Birds-Sky is coordinated by Stefan "Argyle" Hudelmaier and Lars Tiefland, who brought you the award-winning mod Colony 7 for Star Trek: Voyager Elite Force.

+This version and repository is maintained in good faith by HaZardModding. - We have taken over this open-source project to ensure its continued development and support after the original team ceased maintenance.